On This Day: Birth of Max of Baden, German Chancellor

 Prince Max resigned from his position as Chancellor later that same day.
 He took leave of Berlin, refusing to stay in government as regent once a Republic was declared, and returned to his home in Baden, where he lived out the remainder of his life.

 Max became the Head of the House of Baden, with the title Margrave, in August 1928 upon the death of his cousin, the last Grand Duke, Friedrich II.
-He died in November 1929.Filed under German Royals, Historical Royals
+He died in November 1929.Filed under Germany, Historical Royals

 Tagged Anniversary, Baden, Biography, Birth, Maximilian Margrave of Baden (1867-1929), World War I.